Who says a sabbatical has to be for a year? A one month sabbatical can be the perfect way to shake things up!

-Whether you call them career breaks, grown up gap years of mini-retirements the aim is the same – to bring some change and excitement into your life.
+Whether you call them career breaks, grown up gap years or mini-retirements the aim is the same – to bring some change and excitement into your life.

 A month might be long enough to shake it up, get some travelling done, take a relaxing retreat or make a good start at learning a new language.

-Below are some ideas from travel bloggers to help you with your plans.
+Below is a great list of one month sabbatical ideas to help you with your plans.

 - Slowing Down